 It hadn’t occurred to me that there was good cheese in Austria, I think spending too much time in Latin America I forgot how much we Europeans LOVE cheese.
 I tried a (mostly) Austrian cheese plate at Käseland in the Naschmarkt and was a very happy bunny indeed.

 And what goes better with cheese than wine?
-Just outside the city is the Wachau Valley, where you can take a bike tour or go by car to explore the wineries in the Danube valley.
+Just outside the city is the Wachau Valley, where you can take Wachau Valley Winery Biking Tour or go by car to explore the wineries in the Danube valley.
 Dürnstein, Wissenkirchen and Spitz are all popular stops along the trail.

 The Best Cheap Eats in Vienna